-As hoteliers hope to rebound from the lingering effects of COVID-19, they are presented with the challenges of repositioning, retargeting, and reviving their respective brands to meet the needs of emerging demand in 2021.
+As hoteliers move forward from COVID-19, they are presented with the challenges of building a successful hotel marketing plan by repositioning, retargeting, and reviving their respective brands to meet the needs of emerging demand.

 1. Take a Data-Driven Approach to Evaluate Market Conditions

 As each region recovers at its own pace, hotels are now required to have a more in-depth understanding of their feeder markets, booking patterns, and changes in traveler’s expectations.
 From increased domestic leisure travel and demand for longer duration of stays to shorter booking windows driving occupancy, hoteliers must continuously evaluate market conditions as they evolve to ensure they’re rolling out the right strategies at the right time.

 - Collect and analyze region-specific forward-looking market data to support planning efforts.

 - Identify factors that affect the ability to serve customers, such as border restrictions, curfews, changes to flight patterns, and the availability of surrounding local attractions.